CogComp/Zero_Shot_Schema_Induction/README.md

 ## Ports used for IE services

-6003: constituency parsing - a model developed by allennlp
+6003: constituency parsing - a model developed by allennlp<br>
-6004: subevent - OnePass model trained on HiEve
+6004: subevent - OnePass model trained on HiEve<br>
-6009: temporal - OnePass model trained on MATRES
+6009: temporal - OnePass model trained on MATRES<br>
-8888: coref (not provided)
+8888: coref (not provided)<br>

 ## Environment

-cp_env.yml specifies the conda environment used to run constituency parsing service main_env.yml specifies the conda environment used to run the temporal and subevent services, and also the main experiment
+cp_env.yml specifies the conda environment used to run constituency parsing service<br>
+main_env.yml specifies the conda environment used to run the temporal and subevent services, and also the main experiment<br>

 ## How to run the code